AtomSys/Ion/README.md

 # Ion Mobile
-Ion Mobile is a simple, lightweight, and somewhat buggy Swift and WebKit mobile web browser.
+Ion Mobile is a simple, lightweight, and somewhat buggy Swift and WebKit web browser.
+It currently works on iPhone and MacOS